 By looking at them you will understand that choosing one of them becomes simpler, and in the end, it all comes down to your driving needs.

-Lets Analyses Their Design Differences:
+quick Design Differences:

 Nitto Terra Grappler is an All Terrain tire designed to deliver better on road performance while still able to take you off road.
 These would be less comfortable than passenger tires but unlike them, they would be able to take you off road due to their durability.